Delaware County, Ohio

 Delaware County is a county located in the central portion of the U.S. state of Ohio.
-It is a frequent placeholder on the List of highest-income counties in the United States.
 As of the 2020 census, the population was 214,124.
 Its county seat and largest city is Delaware.
 The county was formed in 1808 from Franklin County, Ohio.
 Both the county and its seat are named after the Delaware Indian tribe.
-Delaware County was listed as the 35th wealthiest county in the United States in 2020.
+It is a frequent placeholder on the List of highest-income counties in the United States; Delaware County was listed as the 35th wealthiest county in the United States in 2020.
 Delaware County is included in the Columbus, Ohio, metropolitan area.
 U.S. President Rutherford B. Hayes was born and raised in Delaware County.
 It is also home to the Columbus Zoo and Aquarium.

 History

 The area including Delaware County was once home to numerous Native American tribes.
 In 1804, Colonel Moses Byxbe and Henry Baldwin, among others, migrated to central Ohio from Berkshire County, Massachusetts, and built a town on the west bank of the Olentangy River.
 On February 10, 1808, the Ohio government authorized the creation of Delaware County.
 Following the War of 1812, settlers began to arrive in the county and settled down in Delaware.
 The town was incorporated in 1816, being the first incorporated town in the county.
 Powell, originally named Middlebury, was founded in 1801, but was not incorporated until 1947.
 Sunbury was founded in 1816.
 Ohio Wesleyan University, a liberal arts college, was founded by Methodists in 1842.

 Delaware County had Northern sympathies during the Civil War, and abolitionists brought the Underground Railroad through the area.
 A local road, Africa Road, derives its name from the era.
 Camp Delaware was one of the few Civil War camps that deployed African American soldiers.
 The Civil War played an important part in Delaware County's growth, bringing railroad business and technology.
 By 1900, Delaware had its first electric streetway, and an electric interurban railroad connecting Marion and Columbus ran through the county.
 The Little Brown Jug race was founded in 1946, and is one of the races in the Triple Crown of Harness Racing for Pacers.

-In 2008, Forbes magazine ranked Delaware County as the fifth best place in the United States to raise a family and the second best in Ohio, behind Geauga County. in 2020 Delaware was rated the best county to live in Ohio and 24th in the United States by Niche, 17th healthiest county by US News, and 24th best counties to live in by 247WallSt.
+In 2008, Forbes magazine ranked Delaware County as the fifth best place in the United States to raise a family and the second best in Ohio, behind Geauga County.
+In 2020, Delaware was rated the best county to live in Ohio and 24th in the United States by Niche, 17th healthiest county by US News, and 24th best counties to live in by 247WallSt.